brugr9/UEPluginVolumeCreator/README.md

 **Documentation**: To acknowledge *"Unreal&reg; Engine Plugin: Volume Creator &mdash; Documentation"* (be it , e.g., the Readme or the Changelog), please cite

 > Bruggmann, Roland (2022). *Unreal&reg; Engine Plugin: Volume Creator &mdash; Documentation*, \[Readme, Changelog\].
 GitHub; accessed [Year Month Day].
 URL: [https://github.com/brugr9/UEPluginVolumeCreator](https://github.com/brugr9/UEPluginVolumeCreator).
 Licensed under [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)

-### E. Disclaimer

-This documentation has **not been reviewed or approved** by the Food and Drug Administration FDA or by any other agency.
-It is the users responsibility to ensure compliance with applicable rules and regulations&mdash;be it in the US or elsewhere.

-Read also *"Unreal&reg; Engine Plugin: Volume Creator &mdash; Documentation Disclaimer"* (file DocumentationDISCLAIMER.md), URL: [https://github.com/brugr9/UEPluginVolumeCreator/blob/main/DocumentationDISCLAIMER.md](https://github.com/brugr9/UEPluginVolumeCreator/blob/main/DocumentationDISCLAIMER.md).

 ---
 <!-- Footer -->